jquense/reveal-react-meetup-presentation/slides/two.md

 - - -

-I wanted to make inputs that worked great by themselves or could be easily used as primitives for more complicated components.
+I wanted to make inputs that worked great by themselves or could be easily used as building blocks for more complicated components.

 To that end they need to be __simple__ to use while also unopinionated and configurable so that they can be easily __composed__

+Note:
+  - an Annoyance with other libraries is that if you want to really extend, or tweak a widget you end up needing to override a lot and reimplmenet a lot. its very fragile.
+  - When you want to adjust behavior you don't want to make a whole new thing :(.

 vvv

-To meet that goal I try to make sure that Widgets:<!-- .element: style="text-align: left;" -->
+To meet that goal I try to make sure that widgets:<!-- .element: style="text-align: left;" -->

 - Manage the smallest possible amount of state
 - Expose as a much as possible through `props`
 - Have defaults that allow for progessive complexity; "opt-in" features

+vvv

+I consider internationalization and accessibility part of "easy to use"

+- Provide a localization strategy out of the box via Globalize.js <!-- .element: class="fragment" -->
+- All functionality is accessible via keyboard navigation <!-- .element: class="fragment" -->
+- Components implement relevant ARIA attributes/roles <!-- .element: class="fragment" -->
+- Components work "right to left".<!-- .element: class="fragment" -->

+Note:
+ - keyboard nav is helpful for power users as well as users with disabilities
+ - localization is critical for other cultures, no one else wants to read american date formats

 - - -